Small Business Management G (11509.2)

 1. UC graduates are professional - work collaboratively as part of a team, negotiate, and resolve conflict

 2. UC graduates are global citizens - adopt an informed and balanced approach across professional and international boundaries

 2. UC graduates are global citizens - behave ethically and sustainably in their professional and personal lives

 2. UC graduates are global citizens - communicate effectively in diverse cultural and social settings

-This unit examines how students could develop and launch their own business and then how to manage and established small business for expansion.
-The unit begins by reviewing the history of small business and identifying a successful entrepreneur's characteristics.
+This unit examines how students could develop and launch their own business and how to manage an established small business for expansion.
+The unit begins by reviewing the history of small businesses and identifying a successful entrepreneur's characteristics.
 The unit will then coach students in some basic business skills including writing a business plan, launching a new venture, identifying market opportunities, creating a marketing plan, and financing a business.